holstt/stream2podcast/README.md

 python ./main.py
 ```

-- You can specify a custom path for your configuration file using `./main.py --config path/to/config.json`
+-   You can specify a custom path for your configuration file using `./main.py -c path/to/config.json`

 ## Docker 🐳